 The Hermes v Rothschild Case

 The alleged breach of the trademark rights of French luxury fashion brand, Hermès, is in the spotlight and keenly followed by intellectual property lawyers worldwide.
-In this proceeding, Hermès is suing Mason Rothschild, an artist, for his creation and monetisation of an NFT collection depicting Hermès’ signature handbags that he called ‘MetaBirkins’.
+In this proceeding, Hermès commenced action against artist, Mason Rothschild for his creation and monetisation of an NFT artwork collection of 100 pieces named ‘MetaBirkins’ that depicted Hermès’ signature ‘BabyBirkin’ handbags.

-The original, physical Birkin bag is a highly sought-after status symbol in the fashion world, whereas Rothschild’s intangible NFT MetaBirkin artworks of the famous bags are brightly coloured and faux-fur-covered images.
+The original, physical Birkin bag is a highly sought-after status symbol in the fashion world, whereas Rothschild’s intangible NFT MetaBirkin artworks of the famous bags were brightly coloured and fur-covered images.

-Incredibly, Rothschild has sold MetaBirkin NFTs for similar prices as the physical bags, and he has reportedly made over $1 million.
+Incredibly, Rothschild sold MetaBirkin NFTs for similar prices as the physical bags and has reportedly made over $1 million.
 Hermès is seeking damages on several counts.
 First, the fashion house is suing Rothschild for trademark infringement for his unauthorised use of the Birkin trademark.
-Hermès is also seeking damages for trademark dilution, as they argue that Rothschild’s NFTs weaken the association between the Birkin trademark and its owner, Hermès.
-Among the claims, Hermes alleges that Rothschild’s use of the domain metabirkin.com constitutes cybersquatting, as he used the domain with bad faith intent to profit from the Birkin mark and the associated goodwill of the mark.
+Hermès sought damages for trademark dilution, as they argue that Rothschild’s NFTs weaken the association between the Birkin trademark and its owner, Hermès.
+Among the claims, Hermes alleged that Rothschild’s use of the domain metabirkin.com constitutes cybersquatting, as he used the domain with bad faith intent to profit from the Birkin mark and the associated goodwill of the mark.

 Copyright in NFTs